1. Home

 API_KEY="YOUR_API_KEY"

-# Create random nonce
+# Create a random nonce

 NONCE=$(openssl rand -hex 32)

-# timestamp
+# Timestamp

 TIMESTAMP=$(date +%s)

-# data of the request
+# Data of the request

-CONTENT_BODY="{ \"to\": \"0170123456789\", \"text\": \"Hello World! :-)\", \"from\": \"sms77.io\" }"
+CONTENT_BODY="{ \"to\": \"0170123456789\", \"text\": \"Hello World! :-)\", \"from\": \"seven.io\" }"

-# create signature
+# Create signature

 CONTENT_BODY_MD5=$(printf "${CONTENT_BODY}" | md5sum | awk '{print $1}')